Does your iPhone say iPhone is disabled and wondering what that means, why this message is showing up, and what you can do about it?

 - Just connect your device to your computer, then sync your iOS device with iTunes

-- After your backup and sync are complete, restore your device from your backup using the Restore Backup tab
+- If you can back up first, after your backup and sync are complete, restore your device using the Restore iPhone function

 - Select Restore from iTunes Backup when it appears as an option.
 You can also select Restore from iCloud Backup

 Seeing a message to turn off Find My iPhone?